 - LLM Law of Employment Relations – University of Leicester (2007)

 - PG Diploma Legal Practice (LPC) – Cardiff University (2003)

 - PG Diploma Law (GDL) – University of the West of England (2002)

 - BA (Hons) History – Swansea University (2001)

 Originally from Newport, I am a Deaf British Sign Language (BSL) user and teach through the medium of BSL.

 I have a BA (Hons) degree in History, and commenced my legal training by completing the Graduate Diploma in Law in 2002 and the Legal Practice Course in 2003.
 I qualified as a solicitor in 2007 following a secondment to South West London Law Centres and Hugh James Solicitors whilst employed by the Royal Association for Deaf people.

-On an academic level, I achieved a LLM with Distinction in Law of Employment Relations with the University of Leicester in 2007 and am currently doing a PhD in Law with the University of Leicester with a College of Arts, Humanities and Law Scholarship exploring the possible solutions to the conflict between equality law (which categorises Deaf people as disabled) and the Deaf identity.
+On an academic level, I achieved a LLM with Distinction in Law of Employment Relations with the University of Leicester in 2007 and am currently doing a PhD in Law with the University of Leicester with a College of Arts, Humanities and Law Scholarship exploring whether equality law is working for Deaf people and whether sign language recognition will achieve transformative equality.
 I aim to complete my PhD in 2020.

-My specialist area of law is Employment Law and Equality Law, and I am module leader for these optional modules on the LLB programmes.
+My specialist area of law is Equality Law and Employment Law, and I am module leader for these optional modules on the LLB programmes.